 More importantly, a loose car seat that wobbles might not provide the intended protection in case of an accident.
 In a crash, a properly installed car seat can significantly reduce the risk of injury.
 But if that car seat moves more than an inch at the belt path, it may not secure the child effectively.

-The National Highway Traffic Safety AdministrationOpens in a new tab.
-(NHTSA) in the United States has published several reports that suggest misuse of child restraint systems is common.
+The National Highway Traffic Safety Administration (NHTSA) in the United States has published several reports that suggest misuse of child restraint systems is common.
 Misuse can range from using an inappropriate restraint for the child’s age, weight, or height to errors in fastening the child or the seat itself.
 Improper installation, such as a loose or wiggling seat, falls under this category of misuse.

 For instance, one study by NHTSA found that nearly half of all car seats and booster seats are misused in a way that could reduce their effectiveness.
 Incorrect installation, including a loose fit, was one of the significant factors.
 In fact, they found that among the forward-facing seats with a harness attached using the vehicle’s seat belt, 24% were loose.

-According to Safe Kids WorldwideOpens in a new tab., correct installation is crucial as child restraint systems can reduce fatal injury by up to 71% for infants and 54% for toddlers in passenger cars.
+According to Safe Kids Worldwide, correct installation is crucial as child restraint systems can reduce fatal injury by up to 71% for infants and 54% for toddlers in passenger cars.

-The American Academy of PediatricsOpens in a new tab. also emphasizes the importance of correct car seat installation.
+The American Academy of Pediatrics also emphasizes the importance of correct car seat installation.
 It guides parents on ensuring car seats don’t wiggle or move more than an inch from side to side or front to back.

 You’re probably wondering how to determine if your car seat is too loose.